Deep-link to a tab or section

 </App>Key points

-$queryParams gives reactive access to the URL's query string: The object is built from the current URL's search parameters. $queryParams.tab reads the tab parameter; if absent it is undefined, so use ??
+$queryParams gives reactive access to the URL's query string: $queryParams.tab reads the tab parameter; if absent it is undefined, so use ??
 0 to default to the first tab.
+The example coerces with Number() because query parameters are strings.

 Bind activeTab to a variable derived from the query: activeTab="{currentTab}" with var.currentTab="{Number($queryParams.tab ??
-0)}" makes the Tabs component open the correct tab as soon as the page loads — no onActivated or Timer needed.
+0)}" makes Tabs open the correct tab as soon as the page loads — no onActivated or Timer needed.

-Update the URL when the user switches tabs: Inside onDidChange, call navigate($pathname, { queryParams: { tab: index }, replace: true }) to write the new tab index into the address bar.
-Using replace: true avoids polluting the browser's back-button history with every tab click.
+Update the URL inside onDidChange: Call navigate($pathname, { queryParams: { tab: index }, replace: true }) to write the new tab index back. replace: true overwrites the current history entry instead of pushing a new one, so the browser's back button skips over tab clicks instead of stepping through every one.

 See also